 While your smoothie bowl ideas can take you in any direction topping-wise, my favorite toppings are a combination of protein, healthy fats and juicy fruit.
 While you feel like you are spooning out ice cream, you can still add healthy ingredients to maximize the benefits of the natural fruits you just blended:

-- Protein: granola, sliced almonds, hemp hearts, chia seeds
+- Protein: gluten-free granola, sliced almonds, hemp hearts, chia seeds

 - Healthy fats: almond butter (or other nut butter), shredded coconut